The Directed Grid Theorem: From Webs to Fences

 \section{From Webs to Fences}

-The objective of this section is to show that if a digraph contains a large well linked web, then it also contains a big fence whose bottom and top come from a well linked set.
+The objective of this section is to show that if a digraph contains a large well-linked web, then it also contains a big fence whose bottom and top come from a well-linked set.
 We give a precise definition of a fence and then state the main theorem of this section.
 The results obtained in this section are inspired by results in \cite{ReedRST96}, which we generalise and extend.
+Some of the results we prove in this section are stated and proved in greater generality than actually needed in this section.
+We need them in full generality in Section~\ref{sec:cylindrical-grids} below.